 Privacy is clearly a concern for guests, and Apple is doing something about it.
 As the company notes on its website:

-To communicate with a Wi-Fi network, a device must identify itself to the network using a unique network address called a media access control (MAC) address.
-If the device always uses the same Wi-Fi MAC address across all networks, network operators and other network observers can more easily relate that address to the device’s network activity and location over time.
-This allows a kind of user tracking or profiling, and it applies to all devices on all Wi-Fi networks.
+To connect to a Wi-Fi network, a device needs to use a media access control (MAC) address which is a unique network address to identify itself to the network.
+If the device is constantly using the same Wi-Fi MAC address throughout every network, network operators and other network observers can relate that address to the device’s network location and activity over time much more easily.
+This enables a form of user profiling or tracking which applies to all devices connected to Wi-Fi networks.

 What does it mean for companies that rely on MAC address to collect information